-Topaz is a gemstone that appears in a wide range of colors including green, yellow, orange, and, most commonly, blue.
-Its color is caused by impurities or defects in its crystal structure rather than its chemical composition, according to the Gemology Institute of America.
+Topaz is a gemstone that appears in a wide range of colors, including green, yellow, orange, and, most commonly, blue.
+Its color is caused by impurities or defects in its crystal structure rather than its chemical composition.

 Meet the Expert

 Suzanne Kalan is a California-based fine jewelry designer with over 28 years of experience in the industry.
-She works with custom-cut colorful gemstones and diamonds to create her signature collection of covetable jewelry that’s been worn by the likes of Jennifer Lopez, Rihanna, Jessica Alba, Jennifer Aniston, and Lady Gaga.
+She works with colorful, custom-cut gemstones and diamonds, and her jewelry has been worn by celebrities like Jennifer Lopez, Rihanna, Jessica Alba, Jennifer Aniston, and Lady Gaga.

 What to Look for in a Topaz Ring

-Beyond color, “topaz can be cut in so many different shapes and sizes,” Kalan says.
-“The stone usually comes either elongated or columnar and is often cut as long oval or pear shapes to improve yield.”
-Because of this, there are a few key settings to consider.
-“Protective ring settings like a bezel should keep the stone safe from knocks and a skilled jeweler can position prongs so they don’t place stress on the cleavage plane,” Kalan explains.
+- What setting works best with a topaz gemstone?
+“Protective ring settings like a bezel should keep the stone safe from knocks, and a skilled jeweler can position prongs so they don’t place stress on the cleavage plane,” Kalan explains.
 “Stones with less elongated shapes often appear in halo settings.”